Written by Vedika Pathania, a second-year student.

 The US Troops have been in Afghanistan for the past twenty years and it’s been called America’s longest war.
 Why were the US soldiers in Afghanistan and why are they leaving?

 First – a little about their departure

 On the 2nd of July, the American troops handed the Bagram airfield – the largest U.S. military base in Afghanistan – over to the Afghan military.
 This marks the end of an era.
 After almost 20 years of active combat, American and NATO troops are all set to pull out from Afghanistan.
 650 American troops are to stay back in order to protect the American Embassy in Kabul indefinitely.

 The Bagram airfield has served as the epicentre of America’s control and coordination for the past two decades, but the war for Afghanistan is not over yet.
 With the majority of the European troops on their way back home, 7 facilities have been handed over to the Afghan military.
 The pullout, though long-awaited, has raised many questions about the country’s future and security.

 Afghanistan is still riven by internal strife, although American and NATO soldiers have almost completely left the country after 20 years of war.
-Now that the battle has come to an end, this is a look back at how it all started, the problems that developed, and how it all ended in public shame or disgrace.
+Now that the battle has come to an end, this is a look back at how it all started, the problems that developed, and how it all ended in ignominy.

 Let’s backtrack a bit to understand the Afghan-American relations